awmckinley/config/modules/ft.sql/README.md

 # SQL Development Tools

-Tools for formatting and linting SQL code, providing code quality and consistency for SQL development.
+Tools for formatting and linting SQL code.